-- 31. The Commission should explain in detail how we are going to "significantly reduce the use of pesticides and fertilisers" when there is no list of sustainable and credible alternatives in the Green Deal. - 32.
-Therefore, the EU Commission needs to explicitly list the "new technologies and scientific discoveries" mentioned in the Green Deal communication, so that the Farm to Fork Strategy will include the NBTs.
+- 41) The Commission should explain in detail how we are going to "significantly reduce the use of pesticides and fertilisers" when there is no mention of a list of sustainable and credible alternatives in the Green Deal. - 42) Therefore, the EU Commission needs to explicitly list the "new technologies and scientific discoveries" mentioned in the Green Deal communication, so that the Farm to Fork Strategy will include the NBTs.
 Following the recent European Court of Justice's decision on that matter, an appropriate regulatory framework should be developed.
-The Commission must recognize the potential of these techniques to improve sustainability along the food chain. - 33.
-CIBE notes that the Council has requested the Commission to submit a study, by 30 April 2021, regarding the status of New Genomic Techniques (NGTs) under Union law.
-But the Farm to Fork Strategy cannot and should not wait for the result of this study to clarify its support for these techniques. - 34.
-The current process, based on an old and unfit Regulation and implemented following the ECJ ruling on NBTs, only takes into account the "history of safe use" of processes and does not assess the distinguishability or indistinguishability of the resulting product(s); it leads to different interpretation between Member States, is clearly not workable and is hampering research and innovation on that crucial matter. - 35.
-CIBE participates in the targeted stakeholders' consultation on New Genomic Techniques, launched in February 2020 by DG SANTE, and will document the potential contribution of NBTs to sugar beet breeding and improvement in the sustainability of beet growing (for example the support NBTs could provide to facilitate the development of varieties resistant to the various strains of virus yellows transmitted by aphids).
-The challenges in sugar beet breeding are: time (variety development is too slow to cope with rapid changes in needs see time needed to develop resistant varieties to virus yellows following the ban of neonics beet seed treatment), access to genetic diversity, and detection, validation

-& exploitation of genetic diversity.
+The Commission must recognize the potential of these techniques to improve sustainability along the food chain. - 43) CIBE notes that the Council has requested the Commission to submit a study, by 30 April 2021, regarding the status of New Genomic Techniques (NGTs) under Union law.
+But the Farm to Fork Strategy cannot and should not wait for the result of this study to clarify its support for these techniques. - 44) The current process, based on an old and unfit Regulation and implemented following the ECJ ruling on NBTs, only takes into account the "history of safe use" of processes and does not assess the distinguishability or indistinguishability of the resulting product(s); it leads to different interpretation between Member States, is clearly not workable and is hampering research and innovation on that crucial matter. - 45) CIBE is a participant in the targeted stakeholders' consultation on New Genomic Techniques launched in February 2020 by DG SANTE and will document the potential contribution of NBTs to sugar beet breeding and improvement in sustainability of beet cultivation (see for example the support that it could bring in allowing the development of resistant varieties to the several virus yellows that are transmitted by aphids).
+The challenges in sugar beet breeding are: time (variety development is too slow to cope with rapid changes in needs see time needed to develop resistant varieties to virus yellows following the ban of neonics beet seed treatment), access to genetic diversity, and detection, validation & exploitation of genetic diversity.
 Precision breeding through the use of NBTs can respond to all these challenges.